ganesan/AutoComplete-CPM/ReadMe.txt

 Use AutoCompleteListCombined when adding to CPM. the .lua file extension is just used for syntax color and have no other purpose.

-The Corona Api is copied from the Corona forum and started by the user PixelEnvision.
+Corona Api is copied from the Corona forum and started by the user PixelEnvision.
 List will be updated when it is possible.

 Lime autocomplete is still work in progress and is not complete with the entire lib, some of them behave strange when used while some work.
 I don't know why that is.